PayString/rfcs/src/spec/payid-easy-checkout.md

 The process of assembling a PayID Discovery URL is defined in section 4.1.1 of [PAYID-DISCOVERY][], and is the same as for PayID Easy Checkout Discovery.

-### Step 2: Query PayID Discovery URL
+### Step 2: Query PayID Easy Checkout Discovery URL
-A Webfinger query MUST be performed against the PayID Discovery URL assembled in the previous section, as described in section 4.2 of Webfinger.

-In response, the WebFinger resource returns a JSON Resource Descriptor (JRD) as the resource representation to convey information about the requested PayID.
+Querying the PayID Discovery URL is defined in section 4.1.2 of [PAYID-DISCOVERY][], and is performed in the same way for the PayID Easy Checkout Discovery URL.

-If the Webfinger endpoint returns a non-200 HTTP response status code, then PayID Easy Checkout is considered to have failed.
-Clients SHOULD implement fallback measures to complete checkout in this case.
+Clients SHOULD implement fallback measures to complete checkout if the PayID Easy Checkout Discovery query fails.

 ### Step 3: Parse PayID Easy Checkout Metadata
 If a wallet supports PayID Easy Checkout, the PayID server MUST respond with a HTTP status code 200 and a JSON payload